mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/concepts/edge-lb-architecture-deep-dive/index.md

 The `lbmgr` component monitors the HAProxy instances for the Edge-LB pool and restarts HAProxy in a single container, when needed.
 If an HAProxy instance goes down because an agent is disconnected, the SDK scheduler restarts the HAProxy instance on another available agent.

-The `lbmgr` component also validates new load balancer configuration settings and reloads HAProxy load balancer instances, when necessary.
+The `lbmgr` component also validates new HAProxy configuration settings and reloads HAProxy load balancer instances, when necessary.
 For example, the `lbmgr` component manages the timeout interval for reloading the HAProxy instance.

 ## HAProxy instances